 Naomi Kutin seems like a typical Orthodox Jewish pre-teen, until her extraordinary weight lifting talent changes her life and that of her family.
 Supergirl follows Naomi’s unique coming-of-age story as she fights to hold on to her title while navigating the perils of adolescence—from strict religious obligations to cyber-bullying, and health issues.
 This at times disturbing film is a fascinating expose of the challenges and consequences of high-level athletic competition.
 Film will be followed by a discussion with Rabbi Carolyn Braun and Su Langdon of Bates College.
 Free.
+If you have not signed up on-line you can still attend — just come to the JCA in time for the program.

 Free admission and program made possible by the Morton-Kelly Charitable Trust.